Son of a Cleaning Lady

 No, fucking, excuses.

 Ownership is freedom.
-It doesn’t erase what happened, it makes the future yours again.
+It doesn’t erase what happened; it makes the future yours again.

-Here is the paradox: the pain you’ve been through can either be a weight that drowns you or a superpower that propels you.
+The pain you’ve been through can either be a weight that drowns you or a superpower that propels you.
 The difference is whether you choose to use it.
 All the greats didn’t succeed despite their pain; they succeeded because of it.
 Nelson Mandela spent 27 years in prison before leading South Africa out of apartheid.
 Steve Jobs was abandoned at birth, fired from his own company, and still came back to revolutionize entire industries.
 Frida Kahlo turned a life crippled by illness and a horrific accident into art that shook the world.
 Their suffering wasn’t an obstacle; it was the accelerator.
 Without it, they wouldn’t have built the resilience, creativity, and drive that defined their success.

 Pain sharpens.
 Pain teaches.
 Pain hardens you for the fight ahead.
 It’s not a curse, it’s a forge.
 The truth is, every time you say, “If only I had…” you’re handing your power away.
 Victimhood steals more dreams than failure ever could.
 Failure at least teaches you something.
 Victimhood keeps you stuck in the same loop forever.